 Sulfur has a great antibacterial effect.
 The soap is recommended for people with oily or acne-prone skin.
 Since sulfur also dries out the skin, this soap is not suitable for everyone.

 The addition of peat (a specific type of peat with therapeutic properties) is characteristic of peloid soap.
 This soap is used, for example, in baths and spas.

 Birch tar soap

-It is a natural soap with an intense and rather unpleasant odor, which is often advised in the treatment of diseases like mycosis, psoriasis, alopecia and acne.
-The dark, oily tar oil is extracted from the bark of trees such as pine, birch or beech.
+It is a natural soap with an intense and rather unpleasant odour, which is often advised in the treatment of diseases like mycosis, psoriasis, alopecia, and acne.
+The dark, oily tar oil is extracted from the bark of trees such as pine, birch, or beech.

 Soap allergies can be prevented

 Natural soaps will cure and prevent a lot of allergies.
 Although there is always a possibility one of the substances won’t suit your skin.
 So it’s best to first try a small part of your body like your hands and forearms.

 Have you ever used a natural soap?
 Tell us your experiences in the comment box below.